furkanakkurt1335/Wordle-Solver/README.md

 The data in the file 'Mystery Word List.txt' is taken from the words used in the js script file to construct the puzzle.

 The best word to start the game with is *SLATE*.
 The frequencies out of the word-list file are used in calculation.
+Using the frequencies to select the next word to use in the game results in finding some words in 7 or 8 tries, though a small amount [24 times 7 tries, 4 times 8].